alexhudson/stowage.org/README.md

 Alternatively, if you're on a Mac, you can `brew tap alexhudson/stowage && brew install stowage`

 Or, if you're on Linux, you can `sudo docker run ealexhudson/stowage get-started | sudo sh`

+## Using Stowage

+* [Quick start introduction](Quick_start.md) for a speedy tour of stowage and why you might want to use it
+* [Existing Docker images](Existing_images.md) can be used with little or no adapation
+* [Creating Docker images](Creating_images.md) to run binaries is the common use case which stowage was created for
+* [Using and creating repositories](Repositories.md) enables you to share stowage specs with others easily